codecapsules-io/codecapsules-docs/docs/reference/set-up-mongodb-data-capsule.md

 ![Get Connection String](../assets/reference/connection-string.png)

 If public access to your data capsule is enabled, a connection string is visible below the "Public Access" switch, as shown in the above picture.
-Copy this connection string and paste it into your backend application's code to access your data capsule's services.
-Take note if you copy the connection string from the capsule it will already include the database name eg. in the screenshot above this part of the connection string `/app?ssl=true` includes the database name which is `app` in this case.
+Copy this connection string and append `&authSource=admin` to it so that its format is similar to `mongodb://92d79d9b-64f2-0:240e1937-a9fe-4@data-capsule-kykgmd.codecapsules.co.za:27017/app?ssl=true&authSource=admin`.

+The string slice preceeding `/app?ssl=true&authSource=admin` will be different in your case since you're using a different data capsule from the one used for the purpose of writing this reference guide.
+The last `/app?ssl=true&authSource=admin` part doesn't need to be replaced though.
+Paste the appended connection string into your backend application's code to access your data capsule's services.

 ### Connecting to a MongoDB Data Capsule From an Externally Hosted Python Application